Group-level Kubernetes clusters

 When adding more than one Kubernetes cluster to your project, you need to differentiate them with an environment scope.
 The environment scope associates clusters with environments similar to how the environment-specific variables work.

-While evaluating which environment matches the environment scope of a cluster, cluster precedence will take effect.
-The cluster at the project level will take precedence, followed by the closest ancestor group, followed by that groups' parent and so on.
+While evaluating which environment matches the environment scope of a cluster, cluster precedence takes effect.
+The cluster at the project level takes precedence, followed by the closest ancestor group, followed by that groups' parent and so on.

-For example, let's say we have the following Kubernetes clusters:
+For example, if your project has the following Kubernetes clusters: